jaysonyodico/GRAB-AI-Traffic-Management/README.md

 ## Getting Started

 This repository contains two jupyter notebooks:
 - `MODEL DEVELOPMENT.ipynb`.
 This notebook provides a detailed documentation on how the author arrived at the data model.
 The notebook also contains instructions and docstrings necessary to run every function in the notebook.
+When running this notebook, kindly create a folder named `Traffic Management` and download and unzip the training file from https://s3-ap-southeast-1.amazonaws.com/grab-aiforsea-dataset/traffic-management.zip.

 - `PREDICTING THE HOLDOUT DATASET.ipynb`.
 This notebook contains the codes that are needed to make predictions for the holdout dataset.
 The code is able to automatically create the desired features for evaluation of the Hold-out test set.

 It is highly recommended to go through `MODEL DEVELOPMENT.ipynb` before proceeding to `PREDICTING THE HOLDOUT DATASET.ipynb`.

 ### Prerequisites